-The permanent collection has an impressive variety of exhibits.
-There are archeological finds from the New Stone Age (Neolithic Age), reminders of the occasion when the reformer Dr Martin Luther was summoned to appear in Worms, and also one of the largest collections of Roman glassware in Germany.
+The permanent collection boasts an impressive variety of exhibits.
+It features archaeological finds from the New Stone Age (Neolithic Age), reminders of the occasion when the reformer Dr Martin Luther was summoned to appear in Worms, and also one of the largest collections of Roman glassware in Germany.

-Read more about the impressive variety of the exhibits in our permanent collection here, or even better, come and see for yourself!
+Read more about the impressive variety of exhibits in our permanent collection here, or better yet, come and see for yourself!

 As well as tableware produced in pottery workshops and intended for local use, you can see examples of terra sigillata and face jugs from Worms (“Wormser Gesichtskrüge“).

 Archaeological digs have also unearthed magnificent examples of glassware and a large number of other finds for the museum.

 The prosperity of the Roman period ended with the Migration Period.
 Only a few objects have been found from the period after 450 AD.
 Although there is evidence of Germanic immigrants in the late 3rd and early 4th century with neck rings and combs, early Christian gravestones with Latin text and Germanic names only attest to a new population from the middle of the 5th century.

 A Burgundian kingdom in Worms in the first half of the 5th century, which is difficult to pin down historically, has been passed down in legend form.
 Despite the destruction of this kingdom by the Romans, the Roman military presence on the Rhine disappeared soon afterwards.